ElizabethNuomaAkossey/E-Commerce-Recommendation-System/README.md

 The majority of interactions were view events, followed by add-to-cart and then transactions.

 Missing Values:
 transactionid had missing values for non-transaction events, which was expected.
+This is because only users who made transactions will be entitled to have a transactionid.

 User Behavior Analysis:
 A large portion of users had only view events , while some progressed to cart additions and transactions.